AaltoSciComp/scicomp-docs/about/for-proposals.rst

 Computing and modelling are strategic areas of Aalto University.
 To support research in these scopes the university is committed to provide proper hardware resources and supporting personnel on long term basis.
-Currently we provide a system with about 5200 computing cores.
-The System also contains 27 servers with 2-8 NVIDIA cards for GPU computing and over 2 PB of fast storage capacity suitable for Big Data needs.
+Currently we provide a system with about 10000 computing cores.
+The System also contains 150 NVIDIA cards for GPU computing and over 5 PB of fast storage capacity suitable for Big Data needs.
 All parts are connected with a fast Infiniband network to support parallel computing and fast data access.
 To keep the resources competitive we annually upgrade the system based on the needs of